cogment/cogment-doc/src/cogment/cogment-low-level-api-guide/grpc.md

 ### `TrialJoinRequest`

-Request message for the `JoinTrial` function.
+Request message for the `JoinTrial` procedure.

 ```protobuf
 message TrialJoinRequest {